 The humble Sunday bag is enjoying a renaissance.
-Once a bit of kit you evolved from, could it be where more of us need to graduate to?
-With endless product cycles and the disproportionate amount of time and print golf equipment gets, it is easy to see why we convince ourselves why we need to buy what we’re being sold.
+Once a bit of kit you evolved from, could it be where more of us need to end up?
+With endless product cycles and the disproportionate amount of time and print golf equipment gets, it is easy to see why we convince ourselves that we need to buy what we’re being sold.
 Golf is difficult and for most, the promise of straighter shots, longer drives, and low scores are worth taking a punt on.
 What though, is the driver for it all?
 When it is all boiled down is it not simply more enjoyment of the game?
 Perhaps the best way to find more is to have less… enter the humble Sunday Bag.

 Humble Beginnings & The Sunday Bag